-Microsoft Teams deployment overview (IT Admins)
+IT Admins - Microsoft Teams deployment overview

 Are you looking for information on how to install the Teams client on your PC or mobile device?
 Go here: Download Microsoft Teams.

 There are several options for setting up Teams.
 To help you find the information you need, we've split up some articles into two audiences: Small business (fewer than 50 users) and Medium/large business (more than 50 users).
-When reading an article, choose the audience tab that best matches your organization.
-Here are what the tabs look like:

 As a companion to this article, we recommend using the Microsoft Teams automated setup guide when signed in to the Microsoft 365 admin center.
 This guide will customize your experience based on your environment.
 To review best practices without signing in and activating automated setup features, go to the Microsoft 365 setup portal.